The oxygen-gut dysbiosis connection

 PPAR-gamma as the control switch for colonocyte metabolism

-PPAR-gamma activation is also crucial for the maintenance of gut innate immunity.
-A study published in the journal PNAS in 2010 demonstrated through a series of experiments that PPAR-gamma helps to maintain constant expression of the antimicrobial peptide β-defensin, which regulates microbial colonization of the colon.19 Mice that were deficient in PPAR-gamma showed defective immune defenses against Candida albicans, Bacteroides fragilis, Enterococcus faecalis, and E. coli.
-PPAR-gamma is also required for the production of secretory IgA.20
+But PPAR-gamma’s role doesn’t stop at metabolism.
+It also supports innate immune defenses.
+A 2010 study in PNAS showed that PPAR-gamma is needed to maintain expression of antimicrobial peptides like β-defensin, which regulates microbial colonization of the colon.19 Mice deficient in PPAR-gamma had impaired defenses against Candida albicans, Bacteroides fragilis, Enterococcus faecalis, and E. coli.
+PPAR-gamma is also required for proper production of secretory IgA, a key component of gut mucosal immunity.20

 Could stimulating the PPAR-gamma pathway prevent or reverse gut dysbiosis?